milkitails/ryzentosh-msi-modern-15-b7m/README.md

 ### installing:
 since the wifi doesnt work and the laptop doesnt have an ethernet port, we're need <a href="https://drive.google.com/file/d/1bkfjiVjOvsQkADeyKQms7r9SnuctIsxf/view?usp">full offline installer</a>  (this one is written to a usb drive using <a href="https://www.drive-image.com/downloads/RDriveImage7.exe">r-drive image</a>)

+### problems:
+- all component problems are described in [component situation table](#component-situation)
+- if you don't understand/want to change opencore settings - you'll have to live with “6-ядерный” instead of “6-core” in the about this mac menu

 <br>
 i used the EFI from <a href="https://github.com/saeidex/ryzentosh-msi-modern-15">saeidex/ryzentosh-msi-modern-15</a> as a basis